 I am a junior lecturer at University of Lausanne (UNIL) in the Department of Language and Information Sciences studying (among other things) the application of network analysis methods in literature, and games.
-I write about them in Le Temps and I sometimes code Twitter bots.
+I write about them in Swiss newspaper Le Temps and sometimes I code Twitter bots.

 - The stuff I’m doing and publishing.

 - My video game blog and newspaper articles.